-- (a) Relocation of an easement under this [act]: - (1) is not a new transfer or a new grant of an interest in the servient estate or the dominant estate; - 28 (2) is not a breach or default of or otherwise trigger a due-on-sale clause or 29 other transfer-restriction clause under a security instrument, except as otherwise - determined by a court under law other than this [act]; - 31 (3) is not a breach or default of a lease, except as otherwise determined by a court under law other than this [act]; - (4) is not a breach or default by the servient estate owner of a recorded document affected by the relocation except as otherwise determined by a court under law
+- (a) Relocation of an easement under this [act]: - (1) is not a new transfer or a new grant of an interest in the servient estate or the dominant estate: - (2) is not a breach or default of, and does not trigger, a due-on-sale clause or other transfer-restriction clause under a security instrument, except as otherwise determined by a court under law other than this [act]; - (3) is not a breach or default of a lease, except as otherwise determined by a court under law other than this [act];

-1 other than this [act]; 2 (5) does not affect the priority of the easement; and 3 (6) is not a fraudulent conveyance or voidable transaction under any law 4 of this state.
-5 (b) This [act] does not affect any other method of relocating an easement 6 permitted under law of this state other than this [act].
-7 Comment 8 9 1.
-The relocation of an easement under this act redefines where the easement is 10 located.
-As Section 10(a)(1) makes clear, the relocation does not constitute a transfer or a 11 new grant of an interest in either a servient estate burdened by the easement or a 12 dominant estate benefited by the easement.
-Consequently, as Sections 10(a)(2)-(4) 13 clarify, an easement relocation that occurs pursuant to this act should not trigger a breach 14 or default, a due-on-sale clause, or other transfer-restriction clause under an applicable 15 recorded document.
-16 17 2.
-The enforceability of due-on-sale clauses was substantially altered with Congressional adoption of Section 341 of the Garn-St. Germain Depository Institutions 18 19 Act of 1982 (The Garn Act, 12 U.S.C.A. § 1701j-3(b)).
-The Garn Act was adopted to 20 preempt state laws that restrict the enforcement of due-on-sale clauses and thus render 21 such clauses generally enforceable.
-Grant S. Nelson et al., Real Estate Finance Law § 22 5.24, at 336 (6th ed.
+- (4) is not a breach or default by the servient estate owner of a recorded document affected by the relocation, except as otherwise determined by a court under law other than this [act]; - (5) does not affect the priority of the easement with respect to other recorded real-property interests burdening the area of the servient estate where the easement was located before the relocation; and - (6) is not a fraudulent conveyance or voidable transaction under law. - (b) This [act] does not affect any other method of relocating an easement permitted under law of this state other than this [act].

+- 1. The relocation of an easement under this act redefines where the easement is located.
+As Section 10(a)(1) makes clear, the relocation does not constitute a new transfer or grant of an interest in either a servient estate burdened by the easement or a dominant estate benefited by the easement.
+Consequently, as Sections 10(a)(2) through (4) clarify, an easement relocation that occurs pursuant to this act is not a breach or default of, and does not trigger, a due-on-sale clause, or other transfer-restriction clause under an applicable recorded document. - 2.
+The enforceability of due-on-sale clauses was substantially altered with Congressional adoption of Section 341 of the Garn-St. Germain Depository Institutions Act of 1982 (The Garn Act, 12 U.S.C.A. § 1701j-3(b)).
+The Garn Act was adopted to preempt state laws that restrict the enforcement of due-on-sale clauses and thus render such clauses generally enforceable.
+Grant S. Nelson, et al., Real Estate Finance Law § 5.24, at 336 (6th ed.
 2015).
-However, Congress also exempted certain transfers from the 23 act and thus effectively declared that these types of transfers may not be used as the basis 24 for due-on-sale clause acceleration.
+However, Congress also exempted certain transfers from the act and thus effectively declared that these types of transfers may not be used as the basis for due-on-sale clause acceleration.
 12 U.S.C.A. § 1701j-3(d)(1)-(9).
-In the words of 25 leading authorities on the subject: "When a transfer of one of these types is involved, the 26 Act is preemptive; acceleration under a due-on-sale clause is prohibited even if permitted 27 by state law."
+In the words of leading authorities on the subject: "When a transfer of one of these types is involved, the Act is preemptive; acceleration under a due-on-sale clause is prohibited even if permitted by state law."
 Grant S. Nelson et al., Real Estate Finance Law § 5.24, at 344 (6th ed.
-28 2015).
-It should be noted, however, that these exclusions "only apply if the mortgaged 29 real estate contains 'less than five dwelling units."
-Id. (quoting 12 U.S.C.A. § 1701j-30 3(d)).
-32
+2015).
+It should be noted, however, that these exclusions "only apply if the mortgaged real estate contains 'less than five dwelling units."
+Id. (quoting 12 U.S.C.A. § 1701j-3(d)).